raystack/raccoon/docs/docs/quickstart.md

 ## Where To Go Next

 For more detail about publishing events to Raccoon, you can read the [detailed document](guides/publishing.md) under the guides section.
-To understand more about how Raccoon work, you can go to the [architecture document](concepts/architecture.md).
+To understand more about how Raccoon works, you can go to the [architecture document](concepts/architecture.md).